Baby AnimalsName Imara’s Baby!

 The Virginia Zoo welcomed a female Masai giraffe calf on June 4, 2017.
 At birth, the calf weighed 149 pounds, and stood 5 feet, 11 inches tall.
 Now the staff is looking to give this girl a name.

 The Zoo will be accepting names for the calf until Friday, June 23.
-At that time, Zoo Keepers will vote on submissions and a name will be announced on Wednesday, June 28.
+At that time, Zoo Keepers will vote on submissions.
+Due to an overwhelming amount of submissions, a name will be announced on Friday, June 30.

 Submit your favorite name that starts with the letter ‘i’ and if your name is chosen you’ll win a 4-pack of Zoo tickets and Zoo swag bag.
 Good luck!